National Cereal Day (March 7)

 Top 5 Facts

-- Battle Creek, Michigan, is known as the ‘Cereal Capital of the World’ due to its long history of cereal production.
+- Battle Creek, Michigan is known as the “Cereal Capital of the World” because many major cereal brands were founded there.

-- Cornflakes were originally developed as a health food for patients at a sanitarium.
+- Cornflakes were originally created as a health food at a wellness sanitarium in the late 1800s.

-- Lucky Charms was the first cereal to combine marshmallows with grain.
+- Lucky Charms became the first cereal to include marshmallows when it launched in 1964.

 Activities to Celebrate